Edited by Yang Young Jun

 A drama in which ‘Makeup’ is the main subject.
-This sentence, which mainly describes Channel A new drama Touch, gave a me a lot of hesitations before starting the first episode.
-Today, even men wear makeup, but I am so-called a makeup outsider who can live with only skin, lotion and occasional sun cream.
+This sentence, which mainly describes Channel A new drama Touch, gave me a lot of hesitations before starting the first episode.
+Today, even men wear makeup, but I am so-called a makeup outsider who can live with only skin, lotion, and occasional sun cream.
 Since makeup is such uncharted territory in my life, Touch was a fresh challenge.

 First Impression – Huh?
 It’s more fun that I thought?

 Cha Jung Hyuk (Joo Sang Wook) is the best makeup artist in Korea who can tell one’s diet and habits in one look and recommend the perfect cosmetics.
-Han Soo Yeon (Kim Bora) is a 10 year idol trainee who ranks 7th in the popular audition program and about to compete in final to select the ultimate five.
+Han Soo Yeon (Kim Bora) is a 10-year idol trainee who ranks 7th in the popular audition program and about to compete in final to select the ultimate five.
 Soo Yeon, the only participant to be honored with Jung Hyuk’s makeup, comes on stage with her makeup fixed, thinking the original makeup didn’t go with her usual image.
-Jung Hyuk, outraged by discovering his makeup fixed, curses her to fail, but Soo Yeon eventually makes her dream of idol debut by making the ultimate five.
+Jung Hyuk, outraged after discovering his makeup being fixed, curses her to fail, but Soo Yeon eventually makes her dream of idol debut by making the ultimate five.

 But a problem arises.
 In order to cover up romance rumors of Kang Do Jin (Lee Tae Hwan), a superstar and an old friend of Soo Yeon, the agency decides to throw her under the bus.
 In the end, Soo Yeon, who is falsely accused of assault, ends up being kicked out of the idol group and her agency.
-After a year in hiding, Soo Yeon make it as Jung Hyuk’s beauty assistant despite his objections and start a new life as a makeup assistant.
+After a year in hiding, Soo Yeon makes it as Jung Hyuk’s beauty assistant despite his objections and starts a new life as a makeup assistant.

 Contrary to my worries, the opening part of Touch is interesting and absorbing.
 A chemistry between grumpy and workaholic yet good-natured Jung Hyuk and shy but honest Soo Yeon is entertaining.
-The show also contains social problem of high-handed culture in the workplace and invites viewers to a world of fierce business where only winners survive.
+The show also contains the social problem of high-handed culture in the workplace and invites viewers to a world of fierce business where only winners survive.
 Although each material may be shallow, you can tell that the show made efforts to enrich the story by using various materials other than makeup.